IBMSpectrumComputing/lsf-kubernetes/doc/LSF_Operator/README.md

     server: 10.1.1.1
     path: "/export/stuff"
 ```
 Save the definition and replace the `server` and `path` values to match your NFS server.
 Note the labels.
 These are used to make sure that this volume is used with the chart deployment.
 The configuration files and state information in this volume.

-## Deploying a LSF Cluster with the LSF Operator
+## Deploying an LSF Cluster with the LSF Operator
-Deploying the LSF cluster with the operator requires a LSF cluster specification file.
+Deploying the LSF cluster with the operator requires an LSF cluster specification file.
 Sample files are available.
 Select the type of cluster you wish to deploy:
 * For **LSF on Kubernetes** clusters start with [this template.](https://github.com/IBMSpectrumComputing/lsf-kubernetes/blob/master/doc/LSF_Operator/example-lsf.yaml)
 * For **Enhanced Pod Scheduling** cluster start with [this template.](https://github.com/IBMSpectrumComputing/lsf-kubernetes/blob/master/doc/LSF_Operator/example-pod-sched.yaml)
-If Docker Hub is not accessable, and the proceedure for moving the images to an internal registry was used, then the sample templates should be edited the the `image` entries updated with the internal registry name.
+If Docker Hub is not accessible, and the procedure for moving the images to an internal registry was used, then the sample templates should be edited the `image` entries updated with the internal registry name.

 This file is structured into functional parts:
 1. **Cluster** - This contains configuration for the entire cluster.
 The setting here are applied to all pods.
 It defines the type of LSF cluster it will deploy.
 It defines the storage volume for the cluster to use.
 For **LSF on Kubernetes** clusters it includes configuration for setting up user authentication, so that ordinary users can login to the LSF GUI and submit work, and settings for accessing additional volumes for users home directories and applications.